 - When sneezing or coughing, remember to always cover your mouth and nose with a tissue or into your elbow when not wearing a facemask.

 - Maintain at least 6 feet between you and others wherever possible, and follow all posted signage throughout the park/facility.

 - Cloth face coverings are meant to protect other people in case you are infected.

-- Cloth face coverings are not a substitute for social distancing.
+- Cloth face coverings are required when social distancing is inconsistent or impossible.

 - Cleaning and Disinfecting

 - Clean and disinfect frequently touched surfaces daily and in between use.